diversen/coscms/README.md

 This is the default profile, it includes a

 * Account system
-* Content / CMS system (with epub, mobi and pdf export options using pandoc)
 * A blog
 * Gallery.
 * Disqus
 * Analytics
-* And some other modules

 # Demo